Why do some companies grow and others don’t? What are the three barriers that prevent businesses from growing?

 - Marketing – the inability to attract and retain customers and talent

-It’s hard to argue that these three components are critical to any organization, no matter big or small.
+It’s hard to argue that these three components are critical to any organization, no matter how large or small.
 But what’s even more obvious, yet what gets missed often, is that all these three components must work together.

 Let’s take a look at how these three barriers relate to each other and to your marketing strategy specifically.